USEPA/WNTR/documentation/controls.rst

 Conditions
 ----------

-Conditions define when a control action should occur.
+Conditions define when an action should occur.
 The condition classes are listed in :numref:`table-condition-classes`.

 .. _table-condition-classes:
 .. table:: Condition Classes